Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ## Prerequisites

-In order to complete the following tutorial, you will need these resouces:
+In order to complete the following tutorial, you will need these resources:

 1. A valid organization login for the [Sitecore Cloud portal](https://portal.sitecorecloud.io)
 1. An existing XM Cloud environment and site created in [Tutorial: How to Set Up and Utilize XM Cloud](setup-xm-cloud)